mmcmanus1/mmcmanus1.github.io/_pages/cv.md

 ### Research Interests

-1. **LLM-Driven Macro Forecasting** – Retrieval, chain-of-thought reasoning, and calibrated ensemble aggregation
+1. **Mechanistic Interpretability** – Understanding and explaining the internal representations and computations of neural networks
 2. **RL for LLMs** – Policy-gradient methods that keep probability estimates stable as conditions shift
 3. **Scientific Machine Learning** – Physics-informed nets and differentiable simulators for data-sparse domains